LedgerHQ/ledger-live-desktop/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Option 1: **no impact**: The changes of this PR have ZERO impact on the userland (invisible for users)
   - [ ] Option 2: **atomic delivery**: the changes is atomic and complete (no partial delivery)

+PR must pass CI, merge develop if conflicts, do not force push.
+Thanks!

 <!--
 If expectations aren't met, please document it carefully (on the reason you can't check it) and what do you need from maintainers.
 -->